fabric-testbed/fabrictestbed-extensions/README.md

 Note that installing FABlib using either methods will also install a number of dependencies, so you might want to install FABlib in a virtual environment.
-Your favorite tool for managing virtual environments ([venv], [virtualenv], or [virtualenvwrapper]) should work, although FABRIC team tends to favor virtualenvwrapper.
+Your favorite tool for managing virtual environments ([venv], [virtualenv], or [virtualenvwrapper]) should work.
+FABRIC team tends to favor virtualenvwrapper.

 ## Using FABlib